-Compatibility with Gamebase versions: I have tested this release with GB versions 10, 13, and 14.
+Compatibility with Gamebase versions: I have tested this release with GB versions 10 through 16.
 It likely works with all previous versions and should work with future versions as well.

 - Fixed failure to export archives if the archive source set ended with a folder with exactly 251 zip files of the same first letter.

 - Improved GameList.csv output includes error messages on each folder/game (if any).